vitaproject/core/docs/source/description/theory.rst

 Fully nonlinear Finite Element (FE) approximations are used for all analyses, with some Galerkin meshfree enhancements [Iglesias2013]_ when applicable.
 Several de-featuring levels are applied when speed is a concern.
-Initial implementation uses 2D models shown in Figure :numref:`fig-scheme-software`, but design is extensible to 3D in the future.
+Initial implementation uses 2D models shown in :numref:`fig-scheme-software`, but design is extensible to 3D in the future.
 Orthotropic effects, as well as Planck radiation or convection cooling are also foreseen.

 Coatings and deposits can be modelled with exact properties, by means of a proper layer formulation which is